DelroyGayle/KoolAIChess/README.md

 > Chess is an abstract strategy game that involves no hidden information and no elements of chance.
 It is played on a chessboard with 64 squares arranged in an eight-by-eight grid.<br>At the start, each player controls sixteen pieces:<br>
 *one king, one queen, two rooks, two bishops, two knights, and eight pawns.*<br>
 **White moves first, followed by Black.
-The game is won by checkmating the opponent's king, i.e. threatening it with inescapable capture.**<br>There are also several ways a game can end in a draw.
+The game is won by checkmating the opponent's king,<br>i.e. threatening it with inescapable capture.**<br>There are also several ways a game can end in a draw.

 For the rules and further information on the game of Chess please refer to the following Wikipedia articles:<br>
 1. [Rules of Chess](https://en.wikipedia.org/wiki/Rules_of_chess)